jmoya34/ROS2-Basic-Necessities/README.md

 ![folders](/imgs/amentcmake.png)

 ### Create Scripts folder:
-* In the same directory as the cmakelists.txt file, create a folder for future scripts that we are goign to make.
+* In the same directory as the cmakelists.txt file, create a folder for future scripts that we are going to make.

 ### Building package using colcon:
 * Going back to our workspace directory in terminal, we are going to use colcon to build our package.
 For reference, the path should look something like this: